Pilot of downed F-35 stealth fighter jet parachuted into residential backyard, official says

 “He’s unsure of where his plane crashed, said he just lost it in the weather,” someone can be heard saying of the pilot on audio from a Charleston County Emergency Medical Services call shared Tuesday by a local meteorologist.

 A trip that began as a routine training flight did not last very long.
-The pilot “experienced a malfunction and was forced to eject” on Sunday at an altitude of about 1000 feet (305 meters) just 1 mile (1.61 kilometers) north of Charleston International Airport, according to a situation report given to AP by the Marine Corps official.
+The pilot “experienced a malfunction and was forced to eject” on Sunday at an altitude of about 1,000 feet just 1 mile north of Charleston International Airport, according to a situation report given to AP by the Marine Corps official.

 More questions than answers remained Tuesday around how an F-35B Joint Strike Fighter wound up leaving a debris field described as “extensive” by the local sheriff’s department.
 Officials closed about one mile of road indefinitely as they continued searching rural Williamsburg County for any wreckage.
 Residents were being asked to avoid the area while a recovery team worked to secure it.